If the HVAC system isn’t performing the way it used to do as brand new, it may be time for a replacement. Yes! Replacement, not repairing.

 Why do you prefer any brand or a unit size?

 If you’re emphasizing any brand’s product, briefly discuss its pros and cons.
-For instance, how long the new HVAC system will last, whether it comes with a warranty, etc. Besides that, make your customer understand why their construction needs the suggested HVAC unit size, as the unit cost depends on the unit size and brand.
+For instance, how long the newly installed HVAC unit will last, whether it comes with a warranty, etc. Besides that, make your customer understand why their construction needs the suggested HVAC unit size, as the unit cost depends on the unit size and brand.

 Is the unit causing an issue under warranty?